Be Smart – Avoid Costly Social Security Mistakes

 While you are here FEEL FREE TO BROWSE our other articles (see Top Stories on left or click the Blog tab above) Also BE SURE TO SUBSCRIBE to our “Hot Topics” at the top/left of this page — no constant emails and no spam or fluff — just information you need and only sent to you when it’s very important.

 I highly recommend you read the entire article below as it will provide insight into the various Social Security benefit options you should consider.
-At the bottom I have posted a link to a calculator where one can run various benefit scenarios using your specific data (necessary & smart) that SSA has on file.

 Since the Social Security Act became law in 1935, hundreds of amendments have been added making it difficult to navigate among its choices which commonly cause costly mistakes.
 Commonly held beliefs, simplistic rules and one-size-fits-all solutions such as “Always file for early benefits” and “You need to stop working to receive benefits” can cost retirees literally hundreds of thousands of dollars.